mmsaki/python-homework/README.md

         total_months +=len(row[0])
         total_profits += int(row[9:])
    ```
-   * The average of the changes in Profit/Losses over the entire period.
+   * Calculate average of the changes in Profit/Losses over the entire period.
    ```python
    # Set variable 'change_in_pnl' to store change in profits and losses list
    change_in_pnl = [int(current_month) - int(previous_month) for previous_month, current_month in zip(profit_list, profit_list[1:])]